Jadens-arc/jadenarceneaux.com/frontend/content/posts/ai-programming.md

 - Me?
 Never?
 - Gurt: Yo

-AI is the buzzword of the decade, and the possibility of it revolutionizing the tech industry is on the forefront of every dude who says, "I'm more of an ideas guy" (derogatory) than an engineer.
+AI is the buzzword of the decade, and the possibility of it revolutionizing the tech industry is on the forefront of every dude who says, "I'm more of an ideas guy (derogatory) than an engineer".

 ## The Current State of Things
 I feel like everyone already knows the limitations of AI-assisted development at this point, especially if you work in the industry.
 But if for some reason you don't, then here's the rundown.

 Context windows (the amount of text you can give to a model before it starts to forget) are still too small to contain any large codebases, but you can build simple projects just fine.
 There are ways to work around this, like using a microservice architecture or breaking down the codebase into smaller modules.
 But it's a huge limitation for big companies that already have large codebases.

-The actual quality of responses seems to vary from model to model.
+The actual quality of responses vary from model to model.

 ## My Experience